abigpotostew/microcosmbot/README.md

 * Run your bot locally with `turbo dev` in the `apps/web` directory.
 * Call the config api to tell the bot where to send updates. `curl -X GET  http://localhost:3000/api/bot/<your bot key>/config`
 * You will now receive bot updates from telegram to your local machine.
+* For testing the background checks, create an upstash QStash.
+Save QSTASH_URL, QSTASH_TOKEN, QSTASH_CURRENT_SIGNING_KEY, and QSTASH_NEXT_SIGNING_KEY from qstash

 ### Deployment